-Seducing Adam and the first three volumes of the Calter Creek series are feel-good romances, a little warmer than ‘sweet’ but not erotic.
+Seducing Adam and the four volumes of the Calter Creek series are feel-good romances, a little warmer than ‘sweet’ but not erotic.

 In Seducing Adam, city meets small town when a hot-shot executive arrives on a small island off the west coast of Canada to pave the way for a logging operation.
 But the town, and especially the owner of the bed and breakfast where he stays, have other ideas.

 In Calter Creek, a small city in Central Ohio, four women in their thirties and forties find their destinies.
 Amanda manages her family’s import business and has no time for anything else – until she meets the new accountant.
 Pat finds herself up against an old nemesis, a developer who intends to put a new mall across the street from her house.
 Mel has found the man of her dreams – or has she?
 And when Mary meets an unlikely man in a bar, everything she thought she knew is turned upside down.

 In my fantasy series, Aura Weavers, you won’t find vampires, werewolves, evil empires, too-powerful sorcerers, or invading hordes of demons.
 Instead, picture a peaceful agrarian land where life is predicated on the existence of the life-giving planetary Aura.
-When the Aura is threatened by a mysterious power source, a small group of people known as Weavers – Healers, Bards, and Scribes – use the Aura to enhance their innate skills.
+A small group of people known as Weavers – Healers, Bards, and Scribes – use the Aura to enhance their innate skills.
 When a new force threatens the Aura, three Weavers are destined to play significant roles in repairing the damage.

 The Day of the Wedding is a prime example of what happens when I unleash my inner goof.